-Percy Priest Lake in Middle Tennessee, about 15 miles from Nashville, is a popular spot for activities like boating and fishing.
+Percy Priest Lake, about 15 miles from Nashville, Tennessee, is a popular spot for activities like boating and fishing.
 The U.S. Army Corps of Engineers (USACE) and the Tennessee Wildlife Resources Agency (TWRA) manage the lake.
 USACE takes care of the dam, water levels, and flood control, while TWRA manages the lake's wildlife and fish.

-Tennessee commercial boat insurance, also known as marine insurance or commercial watercraft insurance, protects businesses and individuals who use boats for commercial purposes in the state.
+While Tennessee does not have laws that mandate commercial boat insurance, it is critical to protect businesses and individuals who use boats for commercial purposes in the state.

 USCG License: